 Eating Fat on the Keto Diet

 Many Keto newbies are worried about the high-fat content of their new diet because our whole lives, we’ve been told to lose weight by eating less fat.
 If you look at the science behind Keto, though, our bodies are used to burning carbs.
 With Keto, you’re eating very few carbs, so your body burns fat instead.
-You’ll also notice you aren’t hungry as often as you were when you were eating a higher carb diet.
-One of the biggest obstacles for me with any diet is that I often found myself hungry.
+You’ll also notice you aren’t hungry as often as when you were eating a higher-carb diet.
+One of the biggest obstacles for me with any diet is that I often find myself hungry.
 With Keto, that’s not the case.

 Butter, coconut oil, and bacon fat, oh my!
 Fat is a critical part of your success with Keto.
 Check out my list of healthy fats for the Keto diet.

 Your success on Keto depends on your dedication and the amount of prep you are willing to put in.
 I recommend meal planning (see my favorite recipes below!), starting with my Keto grocery list.
 You can find over 100 free Keto Meal Plans that many find to be very helpful.
 Don’t worry; it doesn’t take a ton of preparation to be successful with Keto.
 You can make Keto work even when you’re busy.

 Part of planning is budgeting.
 Buying in bulk and shopping for veggies while they’re in season will help slash your Keto grocery bill dramatically.
 Yes, you can do Keto on a budget!